Pool Resurfacing in Sanders Park, FL

 Empty, weathered swimming pool with a rough, peeling surface in a backyard, next to a brick house.
 The pool appears neglected, with a few scattered leaves and a damaged wall.

-Swimming Pool Renovation Sanders Park
+Pool Renovation Sanders Park

-Pool Resurfacing Company Sanders Park
+Pool Professionals Sanders Park

 A construction worker wearing a blue and gray cap and reflective jacket smooths out a concrete surface with a trowel.
 The worker is kneeling and focused on the task.
 The setting appears to be a construction site.